Cary T. Grayson: Later years

 Admiral Grayson retired from the Navy in 1928.
 He was chair of the inaugural committee for Democratic president Franklin D. Roosevelt in 1933 and 1937.
 He served as chairman of the American Red Cross from 1935 until his death from cardiovascular disease in 1938.

+In 1935, he was also appointed Chairman of the Board of Governors of the League of Red Cross Societies (now the International Federation of Red Cross and Red Crescent Societies), succeeding Judge John Barton Payne.
+Re-elected for a new term in November 1936, Grayson continued in the role until his death in February 1938.
+Following his passing, the Marquis de Lillers, Vice-Chairman of the Board, temporarily assumed his responsibilities until Norman H. Davis was appointed as his successor in June 1938.

 Grayson was buried at Arlington National Cemetery.

 Awards

 Before transferring to the Retired List on December 20, 1928, Admiral Grayson received the Navy Cross for exceptionally meritorious service as aide and physician to President Wilson.
 He was also made Commander of the National Order of the Legion of Honor by the French government for his service to Wilson during the peace talks after World War I.

 Personal life

 Grayson married the former Alice Gertrude Gordon on May 24, 1916, and the couple had three children: James Gordon Grayson; Cary Travers Grayson, Jr.; and William Cabell Grayson.
 The couple lived at Highlands, a large home on Wisconsin Avenue NW.

 It was purchased and the larger property developed by the Sidwell Friends School.
 The house serves as its administration building.
-Other parts of the property have been developed as buildings for the Sidwell Friends School, Hearst Elementary School, and Fannie Mae.
+Other parts of the property have been developed as buildings for the school, Hearst Elementary School, and Fannie Mae.